Consultant ENT & Sleep Surgeon

 Enhancing NHS Theatre Efficiency

-Vik Veer, a renowned ENT surgeon in the UK, played a pivotal role in developing a system that dramatically increased the efficiency of NHS theatres.
-Before this innovative system was implemented, the team was limited to performing just 8 tonsillectomy operations in a day.
-With the new system, they can now complete at least 26 tonsillectomies in the same time frame.
+Professor Veer played a pivotal role in developing a system that dramatically increased the efficiency of NHS theatres.
+Before this innovative system was implemented, the team was limited to performing just 8 tonsillectomy operations per day.
+With the new system, they can now complete at least 26 tonsillectomies in the same timeframe — more than three times as many.

 Founding and Leading Prepared For ENT

-Vik Veer, a prominent ENT surgeon in the UK, is the visionary founder and director of Prepared For ENT, a registered charity dedicated to providing exceptional educational courses for ENT doctors.
-These courses, recognised as the highest rated of their kind in the country, are delivered by senior ENT surgeon volunteers who generously share their expertise without any financial compensation.
+Professor Veer is the founder and director of Prepared For ENT, a registered charity dedicated to providing exceptional educational courses for ENT doctors.
+These courses are recognised as the highest rated of their kind in the country, and are delivered by senior ENT surgeon volunteers who generously share their expertise without any financial compensation.

-Under Veer's leadership, Prepared For ENT has made a significant impact on the medical community by offering top-tier educational opportunities that enhance the skills and knowledge of ENT professionals.
-The dedication of the volunteer instructors, including Veer himself, ensures that the courses remain of the highest quality and accessible to those seeking to advance their careers.
+Under Professor Veer's leadership, Prepared For ENT has made a significant impact on the medical community by offering top-tier educational opportunities that enhance the skills and knowledge of ENT professionals.

 Beyond its educational mission, Prepared For ENT extends its reach to charitable endeavours.
-All profits generated from the courses are channelled into impactful projects in Africa.
-These initiatives include the establishment of a chicken farm and the creation of a specialised high-calorie broth for malnourished children in local hospitals, demonstrating the charity's commitment to improving health and well-being on a global scale.
+All profits generated from the courses are channelled into impactful projects in Africa, including the establishment of a chicken farm and the creation of a specialised high-calorie broth for malnourished children in local hospitals — demonstrating the charity's commitment to improving health and well-being on a global scale.

-Vik Veer, a distinguished ENT surgeon in the UK, is the visionary behind the innovative 'School of Surgery' at BHR Hospital Trust.
-This groundbreaking system was designed to address a critical issue: the hospital was losing a staggering £500,000 a month on locum doctors to fill vacant junior doctor shifts.
+Professor Veer is the founder of the innovative 'School of Surgery' at BHR Hospital Trust.
+This system was designed to address a critical issue: the hospital was losing £500,000 a month on locum doctors to fill vacant junior doctor shifts.

-The success of the School of Surgery has had a profound impact on BHR Hospital Trust.
 The hospital no longer has unfilled junior doctor posts, resulting in substantial financial savings each month.
-Although Veer no longer leads this project, he takes immense pride in having established a system that significantly enhances patient care and strengthens the hospital's financial standing.
+Although Professor Veer no longer leads this project, he takes immense pride in having established a system that significantly enhances both patient care and the hospital's financial standing.

 Other Interests

-Art: Vik Veer excelled at art during his time at Marlborough College, where he was even offered a scholarship in the subject.
-Nowadays, he enjoys exploring digital art mediums, which fit well around his busy professional life.
+Vik excelled at art during his time at Marlborough College, where he was offered a scholarship in the subject.
+He now enjoys exploring digital art mediums, which fit well around his busy professional life.

-Music: Vik is a proficient pianist who gave recitals during his school years.
-Recently, he has rekindled his passion for the piano by purchasing a new instrument and re-learning to enjoy playing it.
+A proficient pianist, Vik gave recitals during his school years.
+He has recently rekindled his passion for the piano by purchasing a new instrument and re-learning to enjoy playing it.

-Sport: As a student, Vik was the captain of both the badminton and chess teams.
-Today, he continues to play these sports purely for pleasure, finding joy and relaxation in the games.
+As a student, Vik was the captain of both the badminton and chess teams.
+Today he continues to play these sports purely for pleasure, finding joy and relaxation in the games.

-Home: Vik enjoys participating in Christian church life and is a devoted husband and father to two wonderful young boys.
-His family life is a central part of his identity, providing him with joy and fulfilment.
+Vik enjoys participating in Christian church life and is a devoted husband and father to two wonderful young boys.
+Family life is a central part of his identity, providing him with joy and fulfilment.